Soccer-UEFA to allow partial return of fans where local authorities allow | Sports-Games

-UEFA will allow a partial return of spectators, up to a maximum of 30% percent of stadium capacity, at European competition matches where local authorities allow, the European soccer body said on Thursday.
+Spectators are to be allowed at European club and national team competition matches, at up to 30% of stadium capacity, where local authorities allow, UEFA said on Thursday.

-Spectators have been banned from all UEFA matches since March because of the COVID-19 pandemic, except at the Super Cup match played in Budapest on Sept.
-24. which was used as a pilot for their return.
-(Writing by Brian Homewood; editing by John Stonestreet)
+The European soccer body said the decision followed what it described as a successful pilot match on Sept.
+24 where Bayern Munich faced Sevilla in the Super Cup in Budapest.
+Apart from that game, UEFA has staged all matches behind closed doors due to the COVID-19 pandemic since the restart of football in June.

+UEFA said the admission of fans and the capacity limit would be subject to the decision of local authorities.
+It said that matches cannot be played with spectators where local authorities do not allow it and that the limit of 30% may be reached if the limit set by local authorities is not lower.

 - READ MORE ON: